1/2

 3. Main Result

-C(n,N) ~ (3/pi^2) * N^2 / (n(n+1))
+C(n,N) ~ (3/π²) × N² / (n(n+1))

-Where C(n,N) counts pairs (a,b) with 1 <= b <= N, gcd(a,b)=1, and a/b in S_n.
+Where C(n,N) counts coprime pairs (a,b) with 1 ≤ b ≤ N, gcd(a,b)=1, and a/b in S_n.
+This follows from classical totient summation.

-Step 1: The condition a/b in S_n = (1/(n+1), 1/n] is equivalent to b/(n+1) < a <= b/n.
+Step 1: The geometric constraint a/b ∈ S_n = (1/(n+1), 1/n] translates to b/(n+1) < a ≤ b/n.

-Step 2: For each b, the number of integers a in this range is b/(n(n+1)) + O(1).
+Step 2: For each denominator b, there are approximately b/(n(n+1)) integers a in this range.

-Step 3: Restricting to coprime pairs: Sum over b<=N of phi(b)/(n(n+1)) + O(N)
+Step 3: Restricting to coprime pairs: Σ_{b≤N} φ(b)/(n(n+1)) + O(N)

-Step 4: Apply the classical summatory totient estimate:
+Step 4: Apply Mertens' classical summatory totient formula (1874):

 Sum of phi(b) = (3/pi^2)N^2 + O(N log N)